 - Foster parents must treat any and all foster pets with love and respect

 - Yes!
 Fostering is a form of volunteering that is done from the comfort of your home.

-- The length of foster depends on each pet’s needs and will be discussed with the Foster Manager prior to placement.
-Some pets just need short term (a few days to a few weeks) foster while others may require longer.
+- The length of foster depends on each pet’s needs.
+Some pets just need short term FURLOUGH, think a trip to Starbucks or walk at a new park or a a sleepover while others may require longer.
 Ultimately, it is up to you how long you want or can foster.